Mo3: a Modular Mobility Model for future generation mobile wireless networks: Performance evaluation

-For the robustness analysis, the maximum distance allowed between group members was determined by the $D_c$ parameter for the MoMo model and by the $d_{max}$ parameter for the RPGM model.
-In the case of the RVGM model no maximum distance is defined between group members, and as a consequence only the impact of $\Delta t$ was investigated.\\ The structure of MoMo ensures that the upper bound on speed is always met: as a consequence, the percentage of updates violating the bound is zero for all values of $\Delta t$ and $D_c$.
-The same is true for RVGM thanks to the adoption of a truncated Gaussian distribution for the absolute value of speed.
-This is not the case for RPGM, as shown in Figure \ref{fig:RPGM_speed_violations}, presenting the percentage of position updates leading to speed violations as a function of the position update time $\Delta t$, for different values of $d_{max}$.

-Results clearly highlight that the RPGM model fails to meet the upper bound on node speed.
-For low values of $\Delta t$, in particular, nodes that are not group leaders (that is 75$\%$ of the total number of nodes) almost never meet the bound on maximum speed, leading to an overall 75$\%$ of violations all over the network.
+Results presented in Figure \ref{fig:RPGM_speed_violations} clearly highlight that the RPGM model fails to meet the upper bound on node speed.
+For low values of $\Delta t$, in particular, nodes that are not group leaders (that is 75$\%$ of the total number of nodes in the considered scenario) almost never meet the bound on maximum speed, leading to an overall $P_{v}^{out} \approx 0.75$.
 The behavior of RPGM is directly related to the way positions of standard nodes are determined.
-In the case of small $\Delta t$ values the position of nodes is updated very often; since at every position update positions of standard nodes are randomly generated within $d_{max}$ meters of group leader position, a small $\Delta t$ leads to a high probability of violating the speed upper bound.
+For small $\Delta t$ values the positions of nodes are updated very often; since at every position update positions of standard nodes are randomly generated within $d_{max}$ meters of group leader position, a small $\Delta t$ leads to a high probability of violating the speed upper bound.
 The longest distance a standard node can cover in RPGM at each update is in fact equal to:

 where $v_{leader}$ is the current speed of the group leader.
 The corresponding maximum speed, for low values of $\Delta t$, can be approximated by: